ADGEfficiency/data-science-south/content/lessons/choose-a-data-career.md

 ## Why Learn About a Data Career?

-- **Data Roles** - Understand the core data roles and how they differ.
+- **Data roles** - Understand the core data roles and how they differ.
-- **Data Competencies** - Know what skills and competencies are required for data roles.
+- **Data competencies** - Know what skills and competencies are required for data roles.

 ## What is a Data Professional?